ALIGNMENT OF DISTRICT EXPENSES TO ENROLLMENT

 Enrollment has declined from a peak of 1,926 students in grades K-12 in 2008-09 to 1,598 in K-12 in 2018-19, a decline of 17%

 The enrollment numbers in the past few years include about 45-55 pre-school children, not in the enrollment from the peak in FY 2009.
-That makes the enrollment loss even greater.
+The NESDEC study includes only K-12, not PreK.

-NKTA supports passage of the Warrant Article to remove the word 'elementary' from the District Agreement, for freedom to plan optimal use of our 5 campuses.
+NKTA supported passage of the Warrant Article to remove the word 'elementary' from the District Agreement, for freedom to plan optimal use of our 5 campuses.
+This warrant article passed by more than the required 2/3 majority, so the District is now able to plan for and implement grade configurations that the Superintendent has said will provide for best practices in educational delivery and can reduce taxpayer costs significantly.

 ADEQUACY OF PAY AND BENEFITS